 Overview

 A number of methods are available for sampling forest communities.
 Point-centered quarter is one such method.
 It is used to gather information on the density, frequency, and coverage of tree species found in a forest.
 This information provides the ability to estimate the number of individual trees encountered, how often a certain tree occurs, how common the tree is compared to other trees, and the size of the tree.
 Compared to the standard plot analysis, the point-centered quarter method is more efficient, which is a major advantage.
+In a fixed-area plot sampling, a small portion of the total area of the forest is examined.
+In this small subsample, the density is determined directly by counting and identifying each tree.
+The ratio between size of the subplot and the overall forest size is used to determine the density for the entire forest.

 Principles